barannmeisterr/Pediatric-Endocrinology-Clinic-Time-Table-Scheduling-System/README.md

 ## Usage

 1. Clone the repository.
-2. Ensure you have Java installed.
+2. Ensure you have Java installed.(JDK 21 )
 3. Run the `Main` class to start the program.
-4. Or just click the executable jar file which is compiled with Maven named "Hospital-Shift-Scheduler-1.0-SNAPSHOT-jar-with-dependencies.jar"
+4. Or just click the executable file HospitalTaskScheduler.exe

 ## File Structure
 - HospitalTaskScheduler\src\: source codes
 - HospitalTaskScheduler\lib\: Apache poi libraries for dealing with excel files.
-- \: executable jar file named Hospital-Shift-Scheduler-1.0-SNAPSHOT-jar-with-dependencies
+- \: executable .exe file named HospitalTaskScheduler.exe